StevenRice99/Facial-Expression-Recognition/readme.md

 6. Once done, a folder with the given name can be found in the "Models" folder which contains the following:
    1. "Network.pt" which contains the best weights and bias saved which can be loaded for inference.
    2. "Graph.png" which displays the network architecture.
-   3. "Details.txt" which contains an overview of the model/.
+   3. "Details.txt" which contains an overview of the model.
+   4. "Training.csv" which contains the loss and accuracy values for each training epoch.
 7. TensorBoard data will be saved in the "runs" folder.

 # Limitations